ttu/ttu.github.io/_posts/2024-9-29-process-optimization.md

 * __A/B testing:__ Missing data from collected metrics led to wrong conclusions.

 Companies should cultivate a data-driven culture.
 This promotes the use and appreciation of data in employees daily tasks, leading to better-informed, more analytical problem-solving and decision-making.

+# Conclusions

+It is important for developers to understand the motivations behind process optimization and the benefits that can be achieved.

+This post has outlined key principles, such as reducing waste, identifying bottlenecks, and focusing on outcomes rather than outputs.
+A key takeaway is that achieving effectiveness requires a shift in mindset and culture.
+Empowering teams to take ownership, minimizing inventory, and delivering value iteratively can lead to better alignment with business objectives and faster learning cycles.
+Engineers, as product-oriented problem solvers, play a crucial role in bridging technical capabilities with business outcomes.

+In the second part of this post, we will explore team structures, OKRs, and processes in greater detail.
+Second part will be published later.